-- Regular emails inform students of important issues. - A list of short/long-term housing possibilities in the area is available by calling ITEA at (720) 890-8922. - New student orientation is provided through materials mailed to students before classes start as well as information presented on the first day of classes. - Each student is issued a student identification card when they begin their course of study at the Institute.
+- Regular emails inform students of important issues. - A list of short/long-term housing possibilities in the area is available by calling ITEA at (720) 890-8922. - New student orientation is provided through the online student portal before classes start on the first day of classes. - Each student is issued a student identification card when they begin their course of study at the Institute.
 The student ID can be used for discounts on purchases at many stores in the area.